moneytoo/Player/README.md

 Some advanced features can be enabled or configured in settings.
 To access it, long press the ⚙️ gear icon.
 (Alternatively, you can also enter this settings from App info screen.)

+ * Default subtitle and audio tracks.
+Set specific language, prefer device language, media file defaults or none (in case of subtitles).
  * File access mode.
 Use of Storage Access Framework / MediaStore / legacy file access.
  * Decoder priority.
 Prefer device or app decoders.
  * Auto frame rate matching.
 (On Android 11+ and "compatible" displays, ExoPlayer supports [seamless refresh rate switching](https://source.android.com/devices/graphics/multiple-refresh-rate))